Sweet and Spicy and bursting with holiday flavor, this Spiced Manhattan Cocktail Recipe is just the way to start you holiday parties this year.

 Spiced Manhattan Cocktail Recipe

-For each Manhattan Cocktail: Pour Hennessy, vermouth and bitters in shaker.
+- For each Manhattan Cocktail: Pour Hennessy, vermouth and bitters in a shaker.
 Add ice and shake.
 Pour into martini glass.
 Add twist of orange and sprinkle or zest nutmeg over the top.

 More Holiday Cocktails: